 To the extent possible, Dane County will protect and save existing mature trees on the site.
-Additional screening, most preferably natural screening such as trees and shrubs will be planted, in advance of the project to allow time to mature.
+Additional screening, most preferably natural screening, such as trees and shrubs, will be planted in advance of the project to allow time for maturation of the trees.
 Screening could also come in the form of soil berms or fencing.
 We are required to provide adequate screening of the landfill and during the final stages of permitting, Dane County will need to obtain the WDNR' approval of plans for providing screening.